berrym/lusush/AI_CONTEXT.md

 **Key Finding**: All previous "fixes" were treating symptoms, not the root cause.

-## 🎯 DEFINITIVE DEVELOPMENT PATH: PHASE 2A COMPLETE - READY FOR PHASE 2B FEATURE INTEGRATION
+## 🎯 DEFINITIVE DEVELOPMENT PATH: PHASE 2A COMPLETE - PHASE 2B.4 HISTORY NAVIGATION INTEGRATION COMPLETE

 **CRITICAL ARCHITECTURAL DECISION**: After extensive investigation, the **fundamental display system architecture is broken** and requires a complete rewrite to handle multi-line content properly.